Spirituality And Mental Health

 Many religions are involved in substantial amounts of charitable efforts.
 In addition, many religions offer support and assistance to their members.
 Participating in religion is able to help ensure that individuals have access to more mental health resources.

-Religion And Spirituality Provide A Sense Of Meaning
+Religion And Spirituality Provide a Sense of Meaning

 Many people who have depression feel as though their life has no meaning.
 Religion often helps to provide people with a sense of meaning.
-It also helps to provide a connection and focus between an individual and their deepest values.
+It helps to provide a connection and focus between an individual and their deepest values.
 Spirituality and religion help to provide comfort and helps aid with mental health concerns.

-Decreased Suicide Rates Are Associated With Religion
+Decreased Suicide Rates Are Associated with Religion

 The vast majority of religions have negative associations when it comes to suicide.
 In addition, religions provide a high level of support and comfort to members, as well as a sense of meaning.
-All of these in combination result in decreased suicide rates among members of a religion.

-Reduce The Likelihood Of Substance Abuse
+Reduce The Likelihood of Substance Abuse

-Many religions actively discourage the use of addictive substances, including alcohol and drugs.
+Many religions discourage the use of addictive substances, including alcohol and drugs.
 When individuals don’t ever use these substances in the first place, they are unlikely to become addicted to them.
 For this reason, those who identify as religious or spiritual tend to have lower substance abuse rates than those that don’t claim any religion.

 Like What You Read?